tom-halpin/pe-dojo-book/content/005-conclusion.md

  We further hope that you will apply your learnings from this book in the teams you work with and on the products you work on.

  This is the way!

+ However before you turn off the electronic device you used to read this book.

+ There follows an assessment for you to take to allow you to validate your learnings from the time you invested in reading **Production Engineering: An Introduction** should you be so inclined.